maelfabien/maelfabien.github.io/_pages/dl.md

 [Improved Few Short Text Classification](https://maelfabien.github.io/machinelearning/NLP_6/) : As an extension of the previous article, I propose a method that leverages both Data Augmentation and better classifiers.

+[Character-level LSTMs for Gender Classification from First Name](https://maelfabien.github.io/machinelearning/NLP_7/) : Implementation of the paper "Predicting the gender of Indonesian Names" on names given in France and in the US using bi-directional character-level LSTMs architecture.
+Achieved 90% accuracy.

 <br>

 ![image](https://maelfabien.github.io/assets/images/cv_head.jpg)